ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Once the throughput advice signal is updated, the network element updates the UDP checksum for the datagram.

-A network element needs to ensure that it sends updated rate signals with no more than a monitoring period ({{time}}) between each update.
+To avoid throughput advice expiring, a network element needs to ensure that it sends updated rate signals with no more than a monitoring period ({{time}}) between each update.
 Because this depends on the availability of SCONE packets and packet loss can cause signals to be missed, network elements might need to update more often.
+Updating advice in SCONE packets twice per monitoring period, to match endpoint behavior (see {{extra-packets}}), is ideal.

 At the start of a flow, network elements are encouraged to update the rate signal of the first few SCONE packets it observes so that endpoints can obtain